Georgia DUI Laws

 When does Georgia DUI become a felony?

 Georgia DUI becomes a felony along three independent paths.
 Path 1 — Fourth-or-subsequent within 10 years (subject to post-7/1/2008 calendar floor).
 Under O.C.G.A. §40-6-391(c)(4), a fourth or subsequent DUI conviction within 10 years is a felony with a fine of $1,000 to $5,000 and a period of imprisonment of 1 to 5 years state prison; the judge SHALL probate at least a portion of the term, provided that the offender shall be required to serve not fewer than 90 days of actual incarceration ("the judge may suspend, stay, or probate all but 90 days").
 Critical post-2008 calendar floor at §40-6-391(c)(7): "For purposes of determining the number of prior convictions or pleas of nolo contendere pursuant to the felony provisions of paragraph (4) of this subsection, only those offenses for which a conviction is obtained or a plea of nolo contendere is accepted on or after July 1, 2008, shall be considered."
 This is a CALENDAR FLOOR, not a window — pre-2008 priors are excluded from the felony count. §40-6-391(c)(4) tail: "if the ten-year period of time as measured in this paragraph commenced prior to July 1, 2008, then such fourth or subsequent conviction shall be a misdemeanor of a high and aggravated nature and punished as provided in paragraph (3) of this subsection" — a fall-back to HAM treatment when the 10-year window straddles 7/1/2008.
 The §40-6-391(c)(7) tail preserves Title 17 recidivist sentencing enhancements: "nothing in this subsection shall be construed as limiting or modifying ... punishment of recidivist offenders pursuant to Title 17."
 Path 2 — Crash homicide or serious injury (felony on first offense regardless of priors).
-When DUI operation causes death under §40-6-393(a) or causes serious bodily injury under §40-6-394(b), felony exposure attaches on a first offense regardless of prior count. §40-6-393(a) (homicide by vehicle while DUI) carries 3 to 15 years state prison (no probation, no first-offender disposition). §40-6-394(b) (serious injury by vehicle while DUI) carries 1 to 15 years state prison. §40-5-63(d)(1) imposes a flat 3-year license suspension on §40-6-393(a) or §40-6-394(b) conviction with NO early reinstatement and NO LDP eligibility — an override on the count-tiered cascade. §40-5-58(e) bars probationary-license eligibility for any HV defendant whose revocation was triggered by a §40-6-391 violation in a fatal collision.
+When DUI operation causes death under §40-6-393(a) or causes serious bodily injury under §40-6-394(b), felony exposure attaches on a first offense regardless of prior count. §40-6-393(a) (homicide by vehicle while DUI) carries 3 to 15 years state prison. §40-6-394(b) (serious injury by vehicle while DUI) carries 1 to 15 years state prison.
+The "bodily harm" element of §40-6-394(b) is defined at §40-6-394(a): an injury that "deprives [another person] of a member of his or her body, renders a member of his or her body useless, seriously disfigures his or her body or a member thereof, or causes organic brain damage which renders his or her body or any member thereof useless" — ordinary cuts and bruises do not satisfy this definition. §40-5-63(d)(1) imposes a flat 3-year license suspension on §40-6-393(a) or §40-6-394(b) conviction with NO early reinstatement and NO LDP eligibility — an override on the count-tiered cascade. §40-5-58(e) bars probationary-license eligibility for any HV defendant whose revocation was triggered by a §40-6-391 violation in a fatal collision.
 Path 3 — DUI-only habitual-violator felony. §40-5-58(c)(2) makes operate-during-revocation a separate felony of habitual impaired driving when the HV status was triggered by three or more §40-6-391 convictions within 5 years.
 Penalty: fine of $1,000 or more; imprisonment of 1 to 5 years state prison; or both.
 The §40-5-58(c)(2) felony attaches to the act of driving during the HV revocation period — not to the underlying DUI conviction itself.
 See ga-faq-6 for HV declaration mechanics.

 Why does Georgia have both a 10-year window and a 5-year window for prior offenses?